Anant2011/cache-simulator/README.md

 ---

-### LRU Replacement Policy
+## LRU Replacement Policy

+The simulator implements the Least Recently Used (LRU) replacement policy using a global timestamp mechanism.

+Each cache line stores the time of its most recent access.
+On every memory operation, a global counter is incremented and the accessed cache line is updated with the current timestamp.

-When a cache set becomes full, the simulator evicts the least recently used block.
+When eviction is required, the cache line with the smallest timestamp (i.e., the least recently used line) is selected for replacement.

-This policy is implemented by maintaining recency information for each cache line and updating it after every access.

----
+This approach provides an efficient and intuitive implementation of LRU behavior while accurately modeling cache replacement decisions.

 ### Output Metrics